array(44) {

 8. Change in total SES-CD/CDEIS score and change in each component of the SESCD/CDEIS

 In order to assess our primary outcome (clinical response/remission), we will analyze individual level data using the modified Poisson regression to quantify modification of new drug effects by disease distribution on the risk ratio scale (Zou 2004).
-Study-specific estimates and the 95% two-sided confidence intervals will be obtained for outcomes of interest (clinical remission and response).
+Study-specific estimates and the 95% two-sided confidence intervals will be obtained for outcomes of interest (clinical remission, endoscopic remission/improvement, infections and serious adverse events).
 To obtain overall estimates and 95% confidence intervals of all studies, we will apply the extended modified Poisson regression model (Zou et al., 2013) with studies being considered as clusters.
-The same analysis will be performed for the other secondary binary outcomes, including endoscopic and histologic response/remission.

 For the secondary outcomes including the CRP and FCP levels and change in the CRP and FCP levels from baseline (Week 0) to primary endpoint assessment, log-transformed endpoint CRP and FCP will be analyzed using regression model with independent variables including baseline CRP/FCP and treatment indicators, as well as other patients? characteristics as appropriate.